 The main difference is how they are created.
 Mined diamonds are formed naturally within the Earth’s crust where they are mined and extracted once they arise closer to the surface.

 Lab-created diamonds, also known as man-made diamonds, are the same in their chemical and visual characteristics to mined diamonds but are not naturally occurring.
-They are created in certified labs who simulate the Earth’s conditions to grow the diamonds and use very limited energy, emit next to no emissions and do not harm the environment because they do not need to be extracted from the Earth.
+They are created in certified labs that simulate the Earth’s conditions to grow the diamonds and use very limited energy, emit next to no emissions, and do not harm the environment because they do not need to be extracted from the Earth.